HumBug-Mosquito/MozzBNN/README.md

 ### How to run
+#### Mosquito Event Detection
 `predict.py` is a command-line utility which accepts the arguments as given in `python predict.py -h`.
 From the directory `Code/lib`, execute in the command line `python predict.py [Optional arguments] rootFolderPath audio_format`.

+#### Mosquito Species Classification
+Species prediction is executed in the same fashion, using `python predict_species.py [Optional arguments] rootFolderPath audio_format` instead.

 #### Parameters
 Required parameters are the source directory `rootFolderPath` which contains audio files of format `audio_format`.
 Any files of that file format in any subdirectory will be analysed.
 Outputs are written to the optional argument `--dir_out`.
 The directory structure of the input will be mirrored with the root input directory replaced by `--dir_out`.
 If left blank, outputs are written to the same folders which contain audio.
 For a full list of optional parameters run `python predict.py -h`.

 ### Model output
+#### Mosquito Event Detection
 By default, the model outputs a text file of mosquito candidates with rows of the form `start_time stop_time   probability predictive_entropy mutual_information`.
 If you would like to generate an audio file which concatenates all of the detected segments to a new audio file, and parse meta labels to this file, set `--to_dash = True`.
 The labels were designed for import to [Audacity](https://www.audacityteam.org/) using the label import function in Audacity.
 The user has three options for visualising predictions:

 1. **Audacity**: load the original audio `filename.wav`, and import corresponding label predictions `filename+model_meta_information.txt`
 2. **Audacity**: load the detected mosquito candidates under `filename_mozz_pred.wav`, and import corresponding label predictions `filename_mozz_pred.txt`
 3. **Any media player**: load the generated mp4 video with mosquito candidates under `filename_mozz_pred.mp4`

+#### Mosquito Species Classification
+By default, the model outputs a text file of mosquito candidates with rows of the form `start_time stop_time   probability predictive_entropy mutual_information class_label`.
+Using prediction option `out_method=per_window` will output predictions over every feature window in the data, generating class probability outputs that sum to 1. `out_method=single` will output a single prediction consistining of probabilities per class over the entire audio input signal.
+These may be useful for shorter input signals.
+The labels were likewise designed for import with Audacity as follows:
+1. **Audacity**: load the original audio `filename.wav`, and import corresponding label predictions `filename+model_meta_information+species+out_method.txt`

 ### Structure
 `Code/lib/` contains `predict.py`, `util.py`, and `util_dashboard.py`